-The Key City Amateur Radio Club (KCARC) is a local amateur radio (Ham) club composed of members from Callahan, Jones, Nolan, and Taylor Counties serving Abilene, Texas and the surrounding areas.
+The Key City Amateur Radio Club (KCARC) is a local amateur radio (Ham) club composed of members primarily from Callahan, Jones, Nolan, and Taylor Counties serving Abilene, Texas and the surrounding areas.
 Our club call sign is KC5OLO.

 KCARC is an Affiliated Club of Amateur Radio Relay League (ARRL) and supports many of the goals of ARRL.
 KCARC highly recommends its members join ARRL to help support Amateur Radio.